geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis-jetty/index.rst

   This service will return information about the GeoTrellis catalog.
 It takes no parameters.

 Color
-  This returns color ramp information that can be used to pass keys into other services, for painting rasters with the GeoTrellis :ref:`default color ramps <Color Ramps>`.
+  This returns color ramp information that can be used to pass keys into other services, for painting rasters with the GeoTrellis :ref:`default color ramps <Color Ramps-0.9.0>`.

 __ https://github.com/geotrellis/geotrellis/tree/0.9/jetty/src/main/scala/geotrellis/jetty/services